Undergraduate Studies for Adult Students

 - and other public service areas.

-The natural sciences major can be completed with evening and online courses.
+The Natural Sciences major can be completed through evening and online courses.
 This program is excellent preparation for students who intend to continue on to a graduate program in the health sciences.

 Nursing profession graduate options include:

 - the Doctor of Nursing Practice (DNP) in Health Systems Leadership,